Ian1971/jira-issues-importer/README.md

 # JIRA issues importer

-Python 2.x scripts for importing JIRA issues in XML format into an existing Github project without existing issues
+Python 3.x scripts for importing JIRA issues in XML format into an existing Github project without existing issues

+Forked from original to add 3.x support and improve issue throughput with asyncio Also this version doesn't terminate on most issues, but keeps a log of success and failure.
+Issues can be skipped by adding to skip.txt.
+In this way if the process fails in the middle you can prevent creating duplicates.

 # Background